-After several years of little planting during the war, then the upland addition to the Garden led to lots of planting in 1945.
+After several years of little planting during the war years, the upland addition to the Garden led to lots of planting in 1945.
 In her Annual Report Martha noted setting out more than 4,000 plants in the new Upland Garden area, many collected in the wild by interested persons and most were already present in the older parts of the Garden.
 Sometimes native soil was brought in to accommodate certain plants.
 Over 2,000 feet of newly made trails had been graveled and many plantings were along the trails for visitor viewing.
 She also laid out some new trails in the older part of the Garden and graveled old and new.
 Jewelweed, so dominant last year, had been removed so there would be little new seed production.
 (1)

 1945 would be Martha Crone’s 13th year in charge of the Garden, which now begins its 39th year.